AlassiriMA/xero_g_iso/README.md

 -----------------------------------------------------------------
 ### Note
 > This here, is an ongoing project, it will keep changing, keeping my skills sharp GNOME wise...
 > There will be no public ISO.
-Building it is currently the *only* way to get it for *Free*.
+Building it yourselves, is currently the *only* way to get it for *Free*.
 In case you can't build it for whatever reason, one will be made available,
 > on **Patreon**, via our *$25* [**Platinum Tier**](https://www.patreon.com/XeroLinux/membership) (monthly).
 Or to anyone who donates on my [**FundRaizr**](https://fnd.us/523mC5) (One Shot) <sup>[**`Why Paid ?`**](https://github.com/xerolinux/xero_g_iso/blob/main/support.md)</sup>
 -----------------------------------------------------------------